-Here are all of my travel hacks that I’ve learned from traveling from the last 15 months.
+Here are all of my travel hacks that I’ve learned from nomading for the last 5+ years.
 Hope you pick up some valuable tips!

 HOW TO BEAT JET LAG: